 Being in close proximity to him also may have put him slightly more at ease at the bus stop.
 Similar scenarios played out there each day.
 Every morning and again, during many walks home after school, I watched my son try to talk with neighborhood kids.
 Like his classmates, they acknowledged him as little as possible; sometimes not at all.

-In one instance, when my son was in second grade, a fourth grader, who lived next door, made a snarky comment, even though I was within earshot.
+In one instance, when my son was in second grade, a fourth grader, who lived next door, made a snarky comment, even though I was walking with my daughter, just 20 feet ahead.
 He had tried to strike up a conversation about something that he’d found on the bus and disassembled.
 (He wants to be an engineer so that was exciting to him.)
 “What do you want?
 An award?” she had replied sarcastically.

 The girl was normally nice to everyone, so I was surprised by the way she was talking to him.
-If she was treating him like this when I only 20 feet away, what were she and the other kids doing during the rides to and from school?
+If she was treating him like this when I was so close by, what were kids doing during the bus rides to and from school, when no adults were within ear shot?
+Or in the school cafeteria?
+Or in our neighborhood?

 Under the surface